 How They Came to Be

-TAPA’s XQ Super School Journey
+TAPA’s Super School Origin Story

 In 2019, XQ and the Rhode Island Department of Education launched the XQ+RI Challenge as part of XQ’s first statewide partnership.
 All 64 school communities across the state were invited to reimagine and redesign high school, expand educational equity, and prepare today’s students for tomorrow’s world.
 20 high school teams received planning grants and began an intensive design process.
 The TAPA team delved deeply into the strengths of their arts-oriented model, identified opportunities to amplify academic rigor, and produced a powerful new school design.
 TAPA is one of two Rhode Island schools chosen to become XQ schools and serve as beacons for what’s possible in America’s smallest state.

-Trinity Academy for the Performing Arts (TAPA) is a creative powerhouse in Providence, Rhode Island, a city that cultivates the arts in all its forms.
+Trinity Academy for the Performing Arts (TAPA) is a creative powerhouse in Providence, Rhode Island, a city that cultivates the arts in all their forms.
 TAPA leverages the strengths of its community by inviting adjunct artists to teach and by cultivating the “artist mindset” as a means to drive students’ academic, career, college, and social-emotional success.
 At TAPA, students experience interdisciplinary learning that aligns the arts with core subjects like math, science, and literacy.
 Students learn to use skills like self-reflection, continual practice, creation, collaboration, critical thinking, and community making to become artist-scholars who use their voices, talents, and a lifelong love of learning to fight for social justice and transform communities and the world.

 Trinity Academy for the Performing Arts (TAPA)